 - Prescription drugs

-While some people abuse prescription drugs to obtain a high, others begin by misusing these substances to self-medicate a health problem.
+While some people use prescription drugs to obtain a high, others begin by misusing these substances to self-medicate a health problem.
 Either behavior can lead to the compulsive patterns of addiction.

-In addition to opioid pain medications, the following prescription drugs are frequently abused:
+In addition to opioid pain medications, the following prescription drugs are frequently used:

 - Ativan (lorazepam)

 - Restoril (temazepam)